microsoft/call-center-ai/README.md

 > ```

 > [!TIP]
-> If you already deployed the application to Azure and if it is working, you can:
->
-> - Copy the configuration from the Azure Function App to your local machine by using the content of the `CONFIG_JSON` application setting
+> If the application is already deployed on Azure, you can run `make name=my-rg-name sync-local-config` to copy the configuration from the Azure Function App to your local machine.
-> - Then convert it to YAML format

-File is named `config.yaml`:
+Local config file is named `config.yaml`:

 ```yaml
 # config.yaml